shubhamitradas/bert_optimization_strategies/README.md

 CUDA out of memory errors or GPU Runtime Limit Reached errors are frequent whenever we train such models with a large batch or more epochs even with a shrinked version of the model such as DistillBert.

-Here I tried some strategies which helped bring down the training time from ~35 mins to 10 mins on a single GPU machine for 1.5 Lac training data.
+Here I tried some strategies which helped bring down the training time from ~35 mins to ~7 mins on a single GPU(Tesla T4) machine for 1.5 Lac training data.

 ## 1. Using DataLoader to increase num_worker.